hoanglechau/meganote-fe/README.md

 - As an employee, I can view a list of the notes assigned to me
 - As an employee, I can edit the information of the notes currently assigned to me
 - As an employee, I can create new notes and assign them to myself or other employees.
 I cannot assign notes to admins or managers

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### **Notable Features**

+- Persistent login sessions for users
+- Users can switch between dark and light modes
+- Users can upload their own avatars from their computers (stored on Firebase)
+- If users forgot their password, they can click "Forgot Password" and receive a password reset email with a reset token
+- Whenever a user's account information or notes get updated, the app will send them a notification email
+- Admins can search for users by their name or role
+- Admins can choose to hide inactive users
+- Users can search for notes by ticket number, title, or user's name
+- Users can choose to hide completed notes

+<p align="right">(<a href="#readme-top">back to top</a>)</p>